IturbideSantos/open-text-compare/README.md

 - contacts (X, instagram, email)
 - create tests
-- improve colors and create a separate file to hold the different color themes
+- create a separate file to hold the different color themes
 - fix the languages: transpose all texts within the file to the translations.js
 - make texts of README, ABOUT and PRIVACY reusable.
 Maybe a tool to generate about and privacy pages automatically from the readme?
 	- implement a markdown parser to hold the about and privacy pages
-- accept files
 - create a button to show results in two columns
 - Add "How to use" page
+- fix double space/tab compare

 ## License